 NEWMAN STUDIES JOURNAL

-Founded in 2004 by the National Institute for Newman Studies, the Newman Studies Journal (NSJ) is an interdisciplinary research publication dedicated to the life, work, and thought of John Henry Newman and their relevance for our time.
+Founded in 2004 by the National Institute for Newman Studies, the Newman Studies Journal (NSJ) is an interdisciplinary research publication dedicated to the life, work, and thought of John Henry Newman and their continuing significance.
 The NSJ welcomes submissions that explore Newman’s life and works, his predecessors, contemporaries and successors, his reception throughout history, and his influence today.
 It also features studies that situate or adopt Newman’s approach within current scholarly or critical debate on a wide variety of topics.
 Additionally, the NSJ includes reviews of Newman-related publications.
 Newman Studies Journal is a peer-reviewed publication under the supervision of the editors with assistance from an editorial board, composed of noted Newman scholars.
+The National Institute for Newman Studies holds the copyright for Newman Studies Journal.

 Editor: Kenneth Parker